beer-psi/fakk-u-downloader/README.md

 6) Open root folder in command line and run the command <code>python main.py</code>

 ## Some features
 * Use option -w for set wait time between loading the pages.
-If quality of .png is bad, or program somewhere crush its can help.
+If program somewhere crush its can help.
-* Use option -t for set timeout for loading first page.
+* Use option -t for set timeout for loading pages.
 * Use option -l and -p for write the login and password from fakku.net
 * More option technical you can find via --help

 ## TODOS

-- rewrite this script with pyppeteer and evaluateOnNewDocument
+- probably add some tests, with free urls, both scrambled and unscrambled, spreads

 ## Working example